 Mike Bryson edits the SUST at RU Blog and is its primary contributor since June 2012.
 Along with Carl Zimring and Brad Hunt, he co-founded the Sustainability Studies program at Roosevelt during the 2009-2010 academic year.
-An Associate Professor of Humanities and Sustainability Studies at RU, Bryson’s courses include SUST 210 The Sustainable Future, 220 Water, 240 Waste, and 350 Service & Sustainability.
+An Associate Professor of Humanities and Sustainability Studies at RU, Bryson’s courses include SUST 210 Sustainable Future, 220 Water, 240 Waste, 350 Service & Sustainability, and 390 Sustainable Campus.

 D. Bradford (“Brad”) Hunt co-founded the SUST program at RU and is Dean of the Evelyn T. Stone College of Professional Studies, Vice Provost for Adult and Experiential Learning, and Professor of Social Science and History.
 An expert and widely-published scholar on urban history and city planning, Hunt teaches SUST 320 Sprawl, Transportation, & Planning.

 Suhail Barot was a Visiting Instructor of Sustainability Studies at Roosevelt University during the 2012-13 academic year.
 An electrical engineer by training with a MS in Natural Resource Management, Barot has expertise in energy, waste, recycling, and environmental policy.
-In the fall of 2013, he started PhD studies in electrical engineering at the University of Toronto.
+He is currently a PhD student in electrical engineering at the University of Toronto.

 Allison Breeding is an alumna of the Sustainability Studies program at Roosevelt University (BA ’13).
 She was awarded an agroecology research fellowship through a National Science Foundation-funded Research Experience for Undergraduates (REU) fellowship this summer at Southern IL University.
 During the summer of 2013 she wrote dispatches from the field.